vk59/GraphView-Library/README.md

 ## Quick start
 #### 1. Firstly, you have to declare a variable of GraphData type.
 It's necessary to show your data correctly.
-The first parameter is ArrayList of Moments (every Moment contain X and Y coordinate of the point on Graph).
+The first parameter is ArrayList of Moments (every Moment contains X and Y coordinate of the Graph's point).
-But it isn't necessary to fill the ArrayList right now (but you can)
+But it isn't necessary to fill the ArrayList right now (but you can).
 ```java
 private graphData = new GraphData(new ArrayList<Moment>, Color.rgb(61, 244, 165), "Graph №1");
 ```

 #### 2. OK, it's pretty easy.
-Then we have to fill our GraphData with Moments.
+Then we have to fill our GraphData with points.
 It's easy too:
 ```java
 graphData.addData(X, Y);
 ```

-#### 3. There is float variable  X and Y. Or you can add several data using this method:
+There is float variable  X and Y.

+#### 3. Or you can add several data using this method:
 ```java
 graphData.setData(arrayListOfMoments);
 ```